Autism Society of Texas: Free Vocational Program

 Open enrollment will begin August 2021 for the October 2021 cohort.

-The Autism Society of Texas offers a free vocational program for those 18 & up, who are low income and reside in Travis County, thanks to a generous social services & capacity building grant through Austin/Travis County Health & Human Services Department.
+The Autism Society of Texas offers a free vocational program for those 18 & up who reside anywhere in Texas, thanks to a generous social services & capacity building grant through City of Austin/Travis County Health & Human Services Department.
 The intention of this dynamic program is to teach the participants how to create pathways toward equitable, gainful, meaningful self-directed employment.
 It aims to equip transition-age youth with the knowledge and skills to move through their journey with confidence by building a professional network, developing a mastery of concepts related to workplace etiquette which include communication and self-regulation strategies, and by building the knowledge needed to effectively advocate for oneself.
 This program engages a succession of authentic approximations of real world contexts, providing a rich framework for participants to apply knowledge and skills designed to promote the effective transfer of these skills after completion.

 Please fill out our intake form here if you are interested in being in the program.

 Are you interested in learning about providing employment or volunteer opportunities, or have other questions about the program?
-Please email Jordan Fogle at email@example.com.
+Please email us at firstname.lastname@example.org.

 Statewide, we are here to help!

 The Autism Society of Texas staff is here to help you!
 If you are an autistic adult who needs assistance with employment resources, or a parent or caregiver helping someone with autism, we offer free Information and Referrals and can point you in the right direction!
 Please contact us at email@example.com or call (512) 479-4199, Ext.
 6.

 For those in the Austin-area, The Arc of the Capital Area has an autism employment program, The Arc’s Autism Assets @ Work.